The road to Gara de Medouar, Spectre’s headquarters in the James Bond film

 Where was the Spectre filmed?

-This track can get very muddy and slippery after rain making it challenging to get through.
-During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
-The place is really amazing, and because of that, several films were produced here: Bond’s Spectre (2015), The Mummy (1999), The Mummy Returns (2000), Prince of Persia: The Sands of Time (2010), The Secret of the Sahara (1998).
+The place around this horseshoe-shaped geological formation is really amazing, and because of that, several films were produced here.
+It was the setting for the headquarters of Spectre in the James Bond film Spectre (2015).
+It has been used in other films as well, including The Mummy (1999), The Mummy Returns (2000), Prince of Persia: The Sands of Time (2010) or The Secret of the Sahara (1998).